adiUngerGit/exerciseTesting/README.md

 # exerciseTesting
-Receives a folder with student folders and returns an Excel file with the students' scores according to the desired and available output
+The program receives documents, checks the suitability of the document for certain requirements, and sets scores for each document.
+Then, the program using an Excel file to grade the rating of each document.

 ## Instructions
 make a file with: